eddwebster/football_analytics/README.md

 #### Python
 *    [`codeball`](https://github.com/metrica-sports/codeball/) - data driven tactical and video analysis of soccer games;
 *    [`Football Packing`](https://github.com/samirak93/Football-packing) - a Python package to calculate packing rate for a given pass in football by Samira Kumar.
 This is a variation of the metric created by Impect;
-*    [`kloppy`](https://github.com/PySport/kloppy) - a Python package providing (de)serializers for soccer tracking- and event data, standardized data models, filters, and transformers designed to make working with different tracking- and event data like a breeze;
+*    [`kloppy`](https://github.com/PySport/kloppy) - a Python package providing (de)serializers for soccer tracking- and event data, standardized data models, filters, and transformers designed to make working with different tracking- and event data like a breeze.
+See the YouTube tutorial [[link](https://www.youtube.com/watch?v=JQbxpzNvGO8)];
 *    [`matplotsoccer`](https://github.com/TomDecroos/matplotsoccer) - a Python library for visualising soccer event data by [Tom Decroos](https://twitter.com/TomDecroos);
 *    [`mplsoccer`](https://github.com/andrewRowlinson/mplsoccer) - a Python library for drawing soccer/football pitches in Matplotlib and loading StatsBomb open-data by [Andrew Rowlinson](https://twitter.com/numberstorm);
 *    [`nayra`](https://github.com/DonsetPG/narya) - API that allows you track soccer player from camera inputs, and evaluate them with an Expected Discounted Goal (EDG) Agent.
 See the [Evaluating Soccer Player](https://arxiv.org/pdf/2101.05388.pdf) paper by Paul Garnier and [Théophane Gregoir](https://twitter.com/_TheoGreg);